auto-mausx/coalfire-challenge/README.md

 ## Challenges and Issues

-- I believe the routing for the alb may need some tweaking. even though this wasn't part of the challenge, I don't believe it's routing traffic correctly
+- Even though this wasn't techinically part of the challenge, I believe the apache install on the asg instances is not installing correctly, and I ran out of time to troubleshoot.
+I believe it is an issue with writing the `<h1>` tag to the `/var/www/html/index.html` file.
+My thoughts are the `sudo su` is not working for the file write for some reason.

 ## Resources used